 So let’s say you wanted to write a program, which at some point saves some data to your hard drive.
 You could write that entire program yourself, which would be quite a bit of work.
 Or you could use libraries someone already created, to make some parts of that program easier to code.

-Like the code that actually writes the data on your hard drive would be quite complicated to implement and would require you to know how to work with low level programming.
+The code that actually writes the data on your hard drive would be quite complicated to implement, and would require you to know how to work with low level programming.
 But if someone already figured it out and made that code available, that would be a library you could add to your program so you don’t have to think about it.

-Typical web applications can be thought of as having two parts.
-The server-side and the front-end.
+Typical web applications can be thought of as having two parts—the backend (server-side) and the frontend.
+Knowing the difference between the two is essential to being a web developer.

 The server-side code is code your users never see.
 It’s the code that is responsible for the logic of your application, the code that saves data to a database, etc.